theobald-software/theobald-software.github.io/content/_en/xtract-is/deltaq/datasource-delta.md

 Repeats the last delta run and updates all data accumulated since the last run.
 If the last run was unsuccessful, all data from the last delta update will be deleted before a new run is started.<br>
 A **Repeat** can be started several times.

-Many Data sources deliver the field ROCANCEL.
-This field stipulates whether the records are added to or overwritten dependent on the delta process type of the datasource.
+Many data sources deliver the field ROCANCEL.
+This field stipulates whether the records are added to or overwritten dependent on the delta process type of the data source.
 It defines how a record is updated in the delta process.<br>
 In an ABR mode: <br>
-* *blank* returns an after image,<br>
+* *blank* returns an after image<br>
-* *'X'*  returns a before image,<br>
+* *'X'*  returns a before image<br>
-* *'D'* deletes the record and<br>
+* *'D'* deletes the record<br>
-* *'R'* returns a reverse image.
+* *'R'* returns a reverse image

 ### Optional: Delta Queue - RSA7